About Us

 Chaplain

-Fr.
-Ishanesu Sextus Gusha
+Rev Dr Ishanesu Sextus Gusha

-CLICK HERE to read the Chaplains Blog (COMING SOON)
+CLICK HERE to read the Chaplains Blog

 Clergy with Bishop's Licence